Changes in biochemical parameters by gender and time: Effect of short-term vegan diet adherence

 This study looked at the relationship between short-term adherence to a plant-based (vegan) diet and metabolic outcomes in an Ethiopian Orthodox religious population practicing Lent for 7 weeks.
 Data was collected at baseline, 7 weeks, and 14 weeks.
 A plant-based vegan diet excludes meat/animal products and centers the diet around fruits, vegetables, nuts, legumes, and whole grains.

-The vegan diet resulted in significantly lower blood pressure, weight, and cholesterol levels after 7 weeks.
+Key Findings: The vegan diet resulted in significantly lower blood pressure, weight, and cholesterol levels after 7 weeks.
 Findings were even more pronounced in women than in men.
 However, regains were noted at the 14-week assessment after Lent.
 The authors conclude that vegan diets can be beneficial even in the short-term during religious dietary restrictive periods.